Non-Profit Proceeds with Final Approvals for 25 Units of Housing for Veterans on Campus

 BRIGHTON, MA (November 9, 2018) — Brighton Marine, a veteran network community, announced today that its efforts to bring residential housing for veterans to campus is moving forward.
 Building on the momentum of the residential project currently under construction, which will provide 101 units of housing with various ranges of affordability with a preference for veterans, Brighton Marine is now in the process of seeking approval for 25 units of housing specifically designed for veterans on campus.

-“The vision to bring housing to campus for veterans has been in the works for quite some time now and it’s exciting to know that the vision is becoming reality,” said Michael Dwyer, President of Brighton Marine.
+“The vision to bring housing to campus for veterans has been in the works for quite some time now and it’s exciting to know that the vision is becoming reality,” said Michael Dwyer, former President of Brighton Marine.
 “We could not have done this without our strategic partners, the support of the community and many, many others who share in our vision of providing a safe home for our servicemen and women.”

 In partnership with Soldier On and Boston Housing Authority, Brighton Marine will provide housing and supportive services to 25 Veterans under the HUD VASH program.
 Currently, the project is in the early stages of securing project approvals at the state and city level, but recently Brighton Marine presented the project on several occasions to members of the Allston Brighton community, which has been very supportive.